 Emissions from this sector show an upward trend until 1988 due to an increase in energy consumption, not prevented by reduction measures.
-From 1988 onwards, emissions present a gradual reduction due, mainly, to the introduction of the two regulatory instruments already mentioned for sulphur dioxide: the DPR 203/88 (Decree of President of the Republic 24 May 1988), laying down rules for the authorization of facilities and the DM of 12th July 1990 (Ministerial Decree 12 July 1990), which introduces plant emission limits.
-The adoption of these regulations, as the DM 8th May 1989 (Ministerial Decree 8 May 1989) on large combustion plants, has led to a shift in energy consumption from oil with high sulphur content to oil with lower sulphur content and to natural gas.
+From 1988 onwards, emissions present a gradual reduction due, mainly, to the introduction of the two regulatory instruments already mentioned for sulphur dioxide: the DPR 203/88 (Decree of President of the Republic of 24th May 1988), laying down rules for the authorization of facilities and the Ministerial Decree of 12th July 1990, which introduces plant emission limits.
+The adoption of these regulations, as the Ministerial Decree of 8th May 1989 on large combustion plants, has led to a shift in energy consumption from oil with high sulphur content to oil with lower sulphur content and to natural gas.